gitaroktato/healthcheck-patterns/article.md

 As a general rule, make sure you're actively monitoring every layer of your architecture.
 It will speed up your root cause analysis drastically.
 Imagine having a deep health check alert showing that the database is down.
 Having metrics on the database level and shown on the same dashboard will immediatly help you on having a better understanding on the problem.

 ## Maturity level
-Based on my experience the maturity level of each health-check type has the following order:
+Based on my experience the maturity level of each health check type has the following order:

-1. Shallow or deep health-checks
+1. Shallow or deep health checks
 1. Probing
-1. Passive health-checks
+1. Passive health checks

-## Probing and passive health-checks
+## Probing and passive health checks
 The reason why I think that these ones are the most advanced type of implementations is that these are the only ones which offer capturing the widest variety of issues in your code.

 The advantage of passive health check over probing, is that it does not require additional syinthetic traffic, which can cause unnnecessary noise and complexity.